Disregarded Entity Meaning [US LLC Basics]

 What Is an Example of a Disregarded Entity?

-An example of a disregarded entity is a US Limited Liability Company that is not treated separately from the single-member (owner) of the US LLC.
+An example of a disregarded entity is a US Limited Liability Company that is not treated separately from the single member (owner) of the US LLC.
 Instead, the income of the US LLC is reported as personal income.
 As a result, any taxes will be applied based on the member’s own tax residency and bracket.

-You can access GlobalBanks USA, our dedicated US account opening service, in just a few clicks.
+If so, you can get access to GlobalBanks USA (our dedicated US banking service) in just a few clicks.